On the uniqueness of the discrete Calderon problem on multi-dimensional lattices

-The results in Figs. \ref{fig:Recovered_Cond} and \ref{fig:Recovered_Cond2} show that the algorithm indeed can accurately recover the conductivity from the DtN matrix $\Lambda_\gamma$ (when the lattice size $n$ is not large), which corroborates the proof strategy.
-For each fixed $n$, the pointwise error increases towards the center (i.e., the central part has the largest error), exhibiting clearly a depth-dependent resolution: the conductivity on the edges near the corners can be more accurately recovered to recover than that are far away from the corners.
-Moreover, as the lattice size $n$ increases from 8 to 13, the maximum error increases dramatically, from $10^{-9}$ (for $n=8$) to $10^0$ (for $n=13$), and the dominant error occurs in the central part of the cubic lattice.
+We present numerical results for cubic lattices to illustrate the feasibility of the algorithm.
+The relevant numerical results are shown in Figs.~\ref{fig:Recovered_Cond} and \ref{fig:Recovered_Cond2} for cubic lattices of different sizes $n$.
+The results show that the algorithm indeed can accurately recover the conductivity $\gamma$ from the DtN matrix $\Lambda_\gamma$ (when the lattice size $n$ is not large), which corroborates the proof strategy.
+For each fixed $n$, the pointwise error increases dramatically towards the center (i.e., the central part has the largest error), exhibiting clearly a depth-dependent resolution: the conductivity on the edges near the corners can be more accurately recovered than the ones that are far away from the corners.
+Moreover, as the lattice size $n$ increases from 8 to 12, the maximum error increases dramatically, from $10^{-9}$ (for $n=8$) to $10^0$ (for $n=12$), and the dominant error occurs in the central part of the cubic lattice.
 Nonetheless, the reconstruction accuracy near the corners is still quite satisfactory.
-Note that the error arises purely from the round-off error of the floating point operations in the algorithm.
-This issue is a clear manifestation of the severe ill-posed nature of the discrete Calder\'{o}n problem: the problem is exponentially ill-posed with respect to the lattice size $n$, and the phenomenon is well known also in the 2D case \cite{CurtisMorrow:1990,beretta2024discrete}.
+Note that the error arises purely from the round-off error of the floating point operations when implementing the algorithm on computers.
+This issue is a clear manifestation of the severe ill-posed nature of the discrete Calder\'{o}n problem: the problem is expected to be exponentially ill-posed with respect to the lattice size $n$, and the phenomenon is observed also in the 2D square lattice case \cite{CurtisMorrow:1990,beretta2024discrete}.
 Therefore, in the presence of data noise, to obtain reasonable conductivity reconstructions, incorporating suitable regularization is indispensable.